public-park/summer-camp/README.md

 ### Register and Configure after Installation

-Open the **https://<your-server-url>/** and click on register.
+Open your Heroku app root **https://\<heroku-app-url\>/** and click on register.
 After registering you are automatically logged in.
 Click on the setup button and provide your Twilio API credentials, and configure your inbound and outbound setting.

 ## Development